A nonmonotone extrapolated proximal gradient-subgradient algorithm beyond global Lipschitz gradient continuity: Introduction

+More recently, important progress has been made for the PG method and its nonmonotone variants under the local Lipschitz continuity of $\nabla f$, \textit{without} assuming the boundedness of iterates or the level-boundedness of the objective function; see, e.g., \cite{jkm2023convergence,jw2024advances,kl2025convergence}.
+These works have substantially deepened our understanding of PG-type methods beyond the standard $L$-smoothness setting.
+Nevertheless, they all focus on methods \textit{without} extrapolation.
+Since extrapolation is widely used in practice and often leads to superior numerical performance, it is therefore natural and important to ask whether one can incorporate an extrapolation step into such a framework while still establishing rigorous convergence guarantees under similarly weak assumptions.
+This question is also noted in the conclusions of \cite{jkm2023convergence}.

-In this paper, we attempt to address the aforementioned questions by proposing a \underline{n}onmonotone \underline{ex}trapolated \underline{p}roximal \underline{g}radient-subgradient \underline{a}lgorithm (nexPGA) for solving a more general composite optimization problem \eqref{ge-DC-problem}.
-Building upon the iterative step \eqref{PG-subpro}, our nexPGA integrates a carefully designed nonmonotone line search to handle the potentially non-$L$-smooth function $f$, while also incorporating an extrapolation step to achieve possible acceleration.
-Specifically, to accommodate both the extrapolation step and the non-$L$-smooth setting, we develop a nonmonotone line search based on the following potential function, inspired by \cite{yang2024proximal} with suitable modifications to the coefficient:
+In this paper, we attempt to address the above question by proposing a \underline{n}onmonotone \underline{ex}trapolated \underline{p}roximal \underline{g}radient-subgradient \underline{a}lgorithm (nexPGA) for solving problem \eqref{ge-DC-problem}.
+Specifically, building on the basic iterative step \eqref{PG-subpro}, nexPGA employs a carefully designed Zhang--Hager (ZH)-type nonmonotone line search to accommodate both the extrapolation step and the non-$L$-smoothness setting.
+In contrast to existing ZH-type nonmonotone PG methods developed in \cite{d2023proximal,jw2024advances,kl2025convergence} beyond the standard $L$-smoothness setting but \textit{without} extrapolation, our line search is built on the following potential function: